-It's imperative to compare your travel money options because travelling overseas can incur some serious charges and fees, which is why you need to find a card that will save you money.
+It's imperative to compare your travel money options because spending overseas can incur some serious charges and fees, which is why you need to find a solution that will save you money.

-Travelling is expensive enough as it is without having pay exorbitant fees to access your money from overseas.
+Travelling is expensive enough as it is without having to pay exorbitant fees to access your money.
 This is why it's usually a good idea to avoid using your day-to-day credit card when travelling, because you're going to find yourself paying huge fees when making a purchase or withdrawing cash abroad.

 This is generally because of the foreign currency conversion fee, which is also known as a foreign transaction fee.
 You will be charged this fee when your bank converts Australian dollars into a foreign currency, allowing the transaction to be processed in the local country.

-In most cases, the lender will take two to three per cent of the total value of the transaction simply for performing the currency exchange.
-One of the easiest ways to avoid this charge is with a travel friendly card, like one that doesn't charge conversion fees.
+In most cases, the lender will take 2-3% of the total value of the transaction simply for performing the currency exchange.
+One of the easiest ways to avoid this charge is with a travel friendly card that doesn't charge conversion fees.

 Also, some cards feature complimentary overseas travel insurance, which can save you even more money.
-The eligibility criteria for these cards tend to be more strict, so you may want to opt for a cheap travel insurance policy instead.
+However, the eligibility criteria for these cards tend to be more strict, so you may want to opt for a cheap travel insurance policy instead.

 Some of the fees you can expect to pay when travelling include local ATM fees, international ATM fees, cash advance fees, cross currency conversion fees and the interest costs relevant to your credit card.

-You will find that cash advance fees are seriously high because you have to pay the cash advance fee, the fee for using the local ATM, an international ATM fee, as well as interest, which you start to incur the day you withdraw the cash.
+You will find that withdrawing cash from your credit card is highly expensive because you have to pay the cash advance fee, the fee for using the local ATM, an international ATM fee, as well as interest, which you start to incur the day you withdraw the cash.
 A good way to overcome this problem is to deposit additional funds onto your credit card so your account has a surplus and you don't have to pay interest.
-However, the other fees still apply.
+However, the other fees will still apply.

-Another option is the travel money card, which allows you to convert your money into a foreign currency and load it onto the card before you leave.
+Generally, a separate travel money card is the most attractive option for spending overseas.
+It allows you to convert your money into a foreign currency and load it onto the card before you leave, locking in the exchange rate.
 You can reload the card online, so it can be done while overseas.